Learn How to Make Coffee with a French Press

 Grind Size

 The most significant problem with bad grinders is that they produce dust and boulders.
 Historically, in order to avoid this, home baristas adjusted their grind to coarse, in order to avoid the dust.
-With an even grind, you can go as low as drip coffee grind size.
+With an even grind, you can go as low as American coffee grind size.
 The coffee grounds will expand when soaked in water, and they won’t pass through the screen.

-Sure, my advice to grind finer than you would goes against the advice of wonderful coffee houses.
+Sure, my advice to grind finer than you would goes against the advice of fantastic coffee houses.
 All I am asking is give it a try.
 If you “love it, please come back and comment about it.
 If you hate it, come back and complain about it.

 Brewing Temperature